The Good News Is: I Can’t Help You.

 You want to act, you call up an acting class guru, you learn “the trick” of acting.
 You are an “actor.”

-Here’s the expectation: You take the acting class with your guru of choice, you plunk down your Benjamins, the guru shows you a few “tricks” to doing this right, and you emerge from your four hour intensive (or five nights of four hours) ready to Do It Professionally.
+Here’s the expectation: You take the acting class with your guru of choice, you plunk down your Benjamins, the guru shows you a few “tricks” to doing this right, and you emerge from your three to four hour intensive (or five nights of three to four hours) ready to Do It Professionally.
 Quick and easy.
 Done.